CHAPTER THIRTY-THREE—LEADS

 “That’s the town he was from,” Eve said.
 “I imagine he still has family in the area that would have wanted to know.”

 “Who would have submitted it to that local paper?”
 Richard said.
-“Henry?
+“Alice?
 Michael?”

 Eve halted her pacing and turned to look at the computer.

 “We cannot talk to Lawrence,” Sesame explained.
 “And even though I am curious about Michael, we know all that matters about him for the present situation.
-The trails for him and Lawrence are sparse, but I am finding information on Henry Benson more easily.
-He reappeared the same year Lawrence died, and does not seem to be making an effort to cover his tracks now.”
+The trails for him and Lawrence are sparse, but I am finding information on Alice Benson more easily.
+She reappeared the same year Lawrence died, and does not seem to be making an effort to cover her tracks now.”

 Richard readjusted his glasses and exchanged a glance with his coworker.
-“Do you think he would help us?”
+“Do you think she would help us?”

 Eve’s brow furrowed.
-She ventured forward.
+She ventured closer to the computer.
 “I guess it’s worth a try, isn’t it?”

-“He seems to have changed his phone number a lot in the last few years,” Sesame said, and as he did, a number came up on the screen, as well as pictures taken by surveillance cameras.
+“She seems to have changed her phone number a lot in the last few years,” Sesame said, and as it did, a number came up on the screen, as well as pictures taken by surveillance cameras.
 Richard marveled at how quickly Sesame was able to access such information.
-“I think this may be his current one.
-It is for this man.
-His most recent address is local, which seems strange.
-Is this Henry Benson?”
+“I think this may be her current one.
+It is for this woman.
+Her most recent address is local, which seems strange.
+Is this Alice Benson?”

 Eve leaned forward again, studying the photos.
 Richard looked at the physical photograph in his hand, and extended it to place it up against the screen.
-He was older, with heavy bags under his eyes and a forehead creased in a way that made Richard think he had spent most of the last twenty years worried.
+She was older, heavier, her hair cropped much shorter than the photo, with bags under her eyes and a forehead creased in a way that made Richard think she had spent most of the last twenty years worried.

 Eve was silent for a long, intense moment.
 Finally, she tugged her cellphone from the pocket of her slacks.